persephone-tools/persephone/README.md

 Unzip `na_example.zip`.
 There should now be a directory `na_example/`, with subdirfectories `feat/` and `label/`.
-You can put `na_example` anywhere, but for the rest of this tutorial I assume it is in `persephone-tutorial/data/na_example/`.
+You can put `na_example` anywhere, but for the rest of this tutorial I assume it is in the working directory: `persephone-tutorial/data/na_example/`.

 ### 3. Running an experiment